cossacklabs/themis/README.md

 <h4 align="center">General purpose cryptographic library for storage and messaging for Swift, Obj-C, Android, desktop Java, С++, Node.js, Python, Ruby, PHP, Go, Rust.
 Hides cryptographic details.
 Made by cryptographers for developers 🧡</h4>

-Themis is an open-source high-level cryptographic services library for secure data exchange and storage on mobile and server platforms.

 ### Crypto systems

+Themis is an open-source high-level cryptographic services library for mobile and server platforms that provides secure data exchange, authentication, and storage protection.
+Themis provides ready-made building components, which simplify usage of core cryptographic security operations.

 Themis provides 4 important cryptographic services:

 * **[Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem)**: a multi-mode cryptographic container suitable for **storing anything** from encrypted files to database records and format-preserved strings.
 Secure Cell is built around AES-256 in GCM (Token and Seal modes) and CTR (Context imprint mode).
 * **[Secure Message](https://github.com/cossacklabs/themis/wiki/Secure-Message-cryptosystem)**: a simple **encrypted messaging** solution for the widest scope of applications.
 Exchange the keys between the parties and you're good to go.
 Two pairs of underlying cryptosystems: ECC + ECDSA / RSA + PSS + PKCS#7.
 * **[Secure Session](https://github.com/cossacklabs/themis/wiki/Secure-Session-cryptosystem)**: **session-oriented encrypted data exchange** with forward secrecy for better security guarantees and more demanding infrastructures.
 Secure Session can perfectly function as socket encryption, session security, or a high-level messaging primitive (with some additional infrastructure like PKI).
 ECDH key agreement, ECC & AES encryption.
-* **[Secure Comparator](https://github.com/cossacklabs/themis/wiki/Secure-Comparator-cryptosystem)**: a zero knowledge based cryptographic protocol for authentication and comparing secrets.
+* **[Secure Comparator](https://github.com/cossacklabs/themis/wiki/Secure-Comparator-cryptosystem)**: a zero knowledge based cryptographic protocol for **authentication** and comparing secrets.

-**Want to go straight to documentation?** [Please proceed here](https://docs.cossacklabs.com/pages/documentation-themis/#start-here).

 We created Themis to build other products on top of it - i.e. [Acra](https://github.com/cossacklabs/acra) and [Hermes](https://github.com/cossacklabs/hermes-core).